moschotto/OpenTX_EdgeTX_Bluetooth_GamePad/README.md

 #### Platform.io

-If you have the right settings for platform.io, you don't need to put the ESP32C3 into bootloader mode manually.
+If you have the right settings in platform.io, you don't need to put the ESP32C3 into bootloader mode manually.

 Espressif32 version 5.1.1 this works for me.